 Which channels and sources of information do buyers use when searching for information (phase 2 of the B2B buying process)?
 For online research, buyers mostly use search engines, such as Google (47%).
 A large percentage also use suppliers’ websites and customer reviews (37% and 36% respectively).
 Forrester research shows that 47% of buyers look at about 3-5 blogs or web pages on average before they contact a seller.

-Phase 3 of the B2B Buying Process: Evaluation of Alternatives
+Stage 3 of the B2B buying process: Evaluation of alternatives

 B2B buyers consider many factors when evaluating alternatives.
 However, below are their most important features: